New self-serve pricingLearn more

 • Hiring the VP: The real question here is, do you need a VP of engineering, or are you actually looking for a head of engineering?
 Don’t be afraid to delay the VP role if you’re not ready, and focus on getting your first tier of managers right.
 You can always elevate an engineering manager or head if the right person comes along.
 When you do appoint a VP, be rigorous with your 30/60/90 evaluations, and be honest if it’s not working out.
 A VP can make or break an organization—and you want them to make yours great.

-Two final words of wisdom.
 First, whenever possible, promote from the inside.
 It sends a positive signal to your standing engineers that efforts will be rewarded — but make sure they also have technical opportunities to grow outside of a management track.
-Second, always check the references.
-It can be tempting to scoop up leaders from top tech companies when they show interest, but it’s more important to know that they’ll be a good fit.

 5. Know what the best engineers are looking for.

+Glover doesn’t just consult for leading startups, he also advises many up-and-coming engineers.
+If you’re looking to put together a winning team, it can be just as crucial to know what your top candidates are looking for in you.
+Be transparent, and encourage open, honest conversations about what your organization has to offer, from risk profiles, term sheets, and compensation, to your company’s culture and opportunities for professional growth.
+It not only creates a foundation of trust, it sends a strong message about the progress and promise of your business.
 That extends to founders, who are the beating heart of an organization and the best equipped to express the passion and purpose behind its work.
 Those who are not only accessible but excited to engage with the next generation of engineers are the ones who reap the benefits of proud and productive teams.

 Looking to build a best-in-class engineering team?

+Check out our YouTube channel to watch the full Stytch Talks interview, or follow Glover’s latest insights and investing tastes through his website or on his Twitter, LinkedIn, or GitHub feeds.
 If you want to learn more about Stytch’s approach to team-building, read through our Founder’s Guide to Hiring Engineers — or, if you’re interested in joining our growing team, browse our current list of open positions.